 If you’re considering replacing your current chlorine pool with a salt water chlorination system, what are the key things you need to consider?
 Or maybe you noticed your salt water pool chlorinator has been struggling to keep your water crystal clear and sanitised, maybe it’s time to review the efficiency of your current model.
-Before you dive in and splash out on a brand new salt water pool chlorinator, take a read of our top tips for selecting the right pool chlorination system for you.
+Before you dive in and splash out on a brand new salt water pool chlorinator, take a read of our top tips for selecting the best salt water chlorinator system for you.

 We’re going to assume that if you’re reading this you’ve either already made a decision to convert to a salt water system or you’re planning on replacing your existing system, so you don’t need us to explain the benefits of using a salt water chlorinator to keep your pool sparkling and healthy!
 Just think of all that time you’ll save on pool maintenance every year!

 So what are the key factors to consider when making a decision about which salt water chlorinator system to buy?

 As you’d expect there are different types of chlorinator for different types of pools!
 If you have an in-ground swimming pool your chlorinator requirements will be different to if you have an above-ground pool.

 You also need to determine the size of your pool and how many gallons of water your swimming pool holds.
 You can calculate this by measuring the pool length, width and depth at both the shallow end and deep end.
 You will need to select a chlorinator that has the appropriate chlorine output for the size, type and level of use that your swimming pool gets.

 Do you require a chlorinator that connects into your existing network of pool equipment, such as filtration systems and heaters?
 If so, you’re looking for an inline system.
 Offline systems connect via a bypass line separate from your other equipment.